Las Vegas Art Museum

-The Las Vegas Art Museum (LVAM) was an art museum in Las Vegas, Nevada.
+The Las Vegas Art Museum was an art museum in Las Vegas, Nevada.
 It was formerly located in a building shared with the Sahara West Library branch of the Las Vegas-Clark County Library District in Las Vegas, NV.
 The museum closed in 2009.

 The Las Vegas Art Museum was "dedicated to engaging visitors in the international culture of contemporary art."
 The museum provided the public with publications, lectures, educational and outreach programs.
 It also developed a significant permanent collection of contemporary art.

 History

-LVAM was the first fine-arts museum in southern Nevada.
+The Las Vegas Art Museum was the first fine-arts museum in southern Nevada.

-Like most 58-year-old organizations in Southern Nevada, what is now the Las Vegas Art Museum came from humble beginnings.
 In 1950, a group of visionaries created the Las Vegas Art League with the intention of bringing fine art to the city.
 The Art League moved into a portion of a ranch house at Lorenzi Park which was purchased by the City of Las Vegas in 1949.

-In 1974, the Las Vegas Art League changed its name to Las Vegas Art Museum (LVAM) which made it the first fine arts museum in Nevada.
+In 1974, the Las Vegas Art League changed its name to Las Vegas Art Museum which made it the first fine arts museum in Nevada.